twiddlingbits/twr-wasm/examples/readme.md

 http://localhost:8000/examples/
 ~~~

-## Build and execute the examples without a http server
+## Build and execute the examples without an http server

 ~~~
 cd examples